sparkdesignsystem/spark-design-system/README.md

 * ESLint is setup to use the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) and Spark JS coding conventions come from there
 * We follow JS recommendations from the [Quicken Loans JS Concord Group](https://github.com/QuickenLoans/js-concord/blob/master/rfc/cgr-0001-style-and-lint.md)
-* Data attributes on DOM elements is the chosen method for DOM manipulation, ex. `data-sprk-component="item"`
+* Data attributes on DOM elements is the chosen method for DOM selection

 ### Change Workflow